What is School Direct:

 The Department for Education (DfE) describe School Direct as:

 ‘School Direct courses are based on the skills providers are looking for in a newly qualified teacher (NQT).
-Designed by groups of schools in partnership with a university or a school-centred initial teacher training (SCITT) provider, the schools recruit you as a trainee with a job in mind just for you.
+Designed by groups of schools for a Schools Direct placement, the schools recruit you as a trainee with a job in mind just for you.
 This is a popular choice for those who hope to secure a role in the network of schools where they train.

-School Direct courses generally last a year and result in qualified teacher status (QTS) – most also award you a postgraduate certificate in education (PGCE) and/or Master’s-level credits.
+School Direct courses generally last a year and result in qualified teacher status (QTS) – most also award you a postgraduate certificate in education (PGCE) and Master’s-level credits.

 You’ll train in at least two good schools, getting the chance to learn ‘on the job’ – but you shouldn’t worry about being thrown in at the deep end.
 You’ll be part of a team from the very start, receiving intensive support from experienced teachers and mentors.
-That means you won’t be teaching classes unsupported until the school thinks you’re ready.
+That means you won’t be teaching classes unsupported.

 The principles of academic rigour on School Direct are the same as on university-led courses, too.
-You’re also equally eligible for a training bursary or scholarship and can apply for the same financial support, such as student loans.’
+Trainees may be eligible for a training bursary or scholarship and can apply for the same financial support, such as student loans.’